Nova Scotia Route 211

-Route 211 is a collector road in the Canadian province of Nova Scotia.
+Route 211 is a west-east collector road in the south-east of the Canadian province of Nova Scotia.
 It is located in Guysborough County and connects Stillwater on Trunk 7 to Isaac's Harbour North on Route 316.
+It is near the Atlantic coast, directly south of Antigonish and west of Canso.
+It is in a forested area, is 35 kilometres long, and is paved for its entire length.